golioth/docs/docs/guides/virtual-device-quickstart/1-virtual-overview.md

 There are two paths for testing using virtual devices:
 * Using the [`coap`](/docs/reference/coap/coap) command to send virtual responses to the platform
 * Using QEMU (an emulator) to act like a piece of hardware would in the real world.
+QEMU acts as a build target for Zephyr.